 \subsection{Georectification accuracy}\label{georectification-accuracy}}

-The proposed method achieves accurate projection (3.45 m as the root mean square error) while the comparisons did not (16.1 m with silhouette, 23.6 m with no distortion).
-To investigate the tendency of our method's georectification error, we also checked the relationship between the projection error and the distance from the shooting point for each test GCP (Fig. \ref{fig:geoacc}).
-The projection error was especially large in the GCPs near the shooting point.
+The proposed method achieved accurate projection (RMSE = 3.45 m), whereas the other methods did not (RMSE = 16.1 m and 23.6 m using the silhouette and no distortion methods, respectively).
+We also checked the relationship between the projection error and the distance from the shooting point for each test GCP (Fig. \ref{fig:geoacc})to examine our method's georectification error.
+The projection error was particularly large in the GCPs near the shooting point.
 Fig. \ref{fig:vegetation} (right) shows the produced vegetation classification map.
-The vegetation classification map has missing areas because ridges blocked the camera's view.
+The vegetation classification map has missing areas because ridges blocked the view of the camera.

 \begin{figure}